Korean Chicken Wings

 - Simmer for about 5 minutes, until the sauce has thickened slightly, to the consistency of a ketchup or BBQ sauce.

-Just wondering if you can marinate the wings night before then bake the next day?
-Or best eaten when the sauce is made fresh on the day?
+Hi, just wondering if you can marinate the wings the night before then airfry them the next day?